Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 For this chapter, we will focus on two types of use cases that social scientists deal with containing text data:

-1. We have some text “corpus”, for example open-ended survey responses or news articles or research publications, and our goal is to understand the content---patterns, themes, trends---of that data.
+1. Content understanding: We have some text “corpus”, for example open-ended survey responses or news articles or research publications, and our goal is to understand the content---patterns, themes, trends---of that data.
 This often involves methods from unsupervised machine learning